 For me, the ideal client has been someone who’s on a Medicare Supplement, and they’re stuck because of their health.
 That premium can keep climbing, and there’s not really anything I can do since we can’t switch them.

 Another thing that helps provide even more savings is if the client gets medical reimbursements from their employer.
 In our area, there’s a number of big companies that do this including CAT, Tate & Lyle, State Farm, and ADM.

 I imagine this is something you’ll run across as well, since about 25% of large firms (firms with 200+ employees) are offering retiree health benefits (Henry J Kaiser Family Foundation).

-Steve confirmed with Jim Handlan, the President of Lasso Healthcare, that as long as the employer reimbursement is not specifically designed to offset the deductible, the client can have the MSA in parallel with their reimbursements.
+Steve confirmed with Lasso Healthcare that as long as the employer reimbursement is not specifically designed to offset the deductible, the client can have the MSA in parallel with their reimbursements.

 Basically, as long as the client is allowed to use that money however they want to use it, it’s allowed.
 As the agent, make sure you request the employer’s plan document and send that to Steve to verify the details and confirm that your client can indeed get this MSA.